JhoselinRam/scigrapher/README.md

 *Method:*

     axisDomain()
-    axisDomain(domain)
+    axisDomain(options)
-    axisDomain(domain, callback)
+    axisDomain(options, callback)

 *Where:*

-* `domain` is an object representing the axis domain, this object has the properties:
+* `options` is an object representing the axis domain, this object has the properties:
   * `x` : An object containing the properties `start` and `end`.
     * The property `start` is the value at the left most side of the `x` axis.
     * The property `end` is the value at the right most side of the `x` axis.